 Easy to make.
 Packed with protein.
 Bacon makes it better.
-And uses ground turkey which you may have on hand already.

 I’ve made Homemade Jerky lots of times; but as the saying goes, ‘Everything’s better with bacon.’
 Turkey jerky is no exception.

 The texture is great: chewy but not too tough to bite.
 Plus the little bits of bacon mixed in with the ground turkey make for a yummy-smokiness.